dancrumb/mpjsfbp/README.md

 - `concat`  - concatenates all the streams that are sent to its array input port (size determined in network definition)
 - `copier`  - copies its input stream to its output stream
 - `copier_closing` - forces close of input port after 20 IPs
-- `copier_nonlooper` - same as `copier`, except that it is written as a non-looper (it has been modified to call the FBP services from lower in the process's stack)
+- `copier_nonlooper` - same as `copier`, except that it is written as a non-looper (it has been modified to call the FBP services from lower in the componentProvider's stack)
 - `discard` - discard (drop) all incoming IPs
 - `display` - display all incoming IPs, including bracket IPs
 - `gendata`  - sends as many IPs to its output port as are specified by its COUNT IIP (each just contains the current count)